Linda Woolverton: "Strong female characters"

 Woolverton's works are known for their "strong female characters."
 She is recognized for having paved the way inside Disney for the creation of strong female protagonists, mainly due to her writing of Belle, the protagonist of Beauty and the Beast.
 Belle is an intelligent and strong young woman, a Disney heroine who does "something other than wait for her prince to come."
 Empire hailed Belle as "a feminist heroine who [is] more rounded than previous Disney characters."
 Woolverton herself said that Belle "moved us forward a few inches.
 She was a reader.
 She didn't rely on her beauty to get herself through the world.
 She wasn't a victim waiting for her prince to come.
 She was a proactive character."

 In Alice in Wonderland, she gave the protagonist Alice Kingsleigh an adventurous, inquisitive, nonconforming personality, which leads the character to question the values of the Victorian society, and ultimately dismantle an engagement to become a world explorer.
 For this, Elle said: "In her version of Wonderland, she [Woolverton] gave audiences a female character that was not dependent on a man for happiness or commercial success."
 Describing her work in the film, Woolverton said: "My whole point in Alice was that you have to forge your own path.
 You can't go down anybody else's [road].
 It's your dream; it's your life.
 You don't have to be told by other people what to make of yourself.
 You decide."

 Reflecting on her female characters, Woolverton said: "I came up as a feminist, in my day.
 And when I was first approached to do Beauty and the Beast, I knew that you couldn’t do a throwback Disney victim/heroine.
 We weren’t going to buy it as women after a whole awakening in the 70s.
 No one is going to accept that.
 So that started me on a path at relooking at these Disney princesses in a sort of different way.
 I feel that you have to have an empowering message or you’re not going to be relevant.
 If you don't stay relevant to how people are and how women are approaching life now, it’s not going to feel true."

 Personal life

-Woolverton is divorced from producer Lee Flicker, with whom she has a daughter together, named Keaton, born in 1991.
-She lives in Hancock Park, Los Angeles, and has two dogs.
+Woolverton is divorced from producer Lee Flicker, with whom she has a daughter, named Keaton, born in 1991.
+She lives in Hancock Park, Los Angeles, and had two dogs in 2014.
 She is represented by United Talent Agency.